Prebiotic Vs. Probiotic: Why You Need Both For A Healthy Gut

 - Raw chicory root

+In short, yes.
 The word "synbiotic" refers to the combination of probiotics and prebiotics and how they work together, in synergy, to improve health.
-Some recent research suggests that combining particular synbiotics could exert weight-reduction and anti-inflammatory effects.
-Perhaps this is because it effects short-chain fatty-acid production and improves the metabolomic output of the gut microbiome.
-It is also felt that when prebiotics are added to the probiotics, there is improved viability of the probiotic.
+Some research suggests that when prebiotics are added to the probiotics, there is improved viability of the probiotic.
 This basically means that if you combine probiotics with prebiotic "food," for those probiotics, it might possibly be more likely to survive and plant its flag in your gut.
 In other words, you should always be eating prebiotic fiber-rich foods along with your probiotics.

 If you eat a well-balanced diet that is rich in prebiotic foods, probiotic foods, and other gut-healing, microbiome-balancing herbs, spices, teas, and foods, you will be well on your way to being one step ahead of the game.
 This synbiotic style of eating will help keep your gut microbiome diversity and richness scales more ideal.
-Your whole body will benefit from it!
+Your whole body will benefit.